Vishnup-prog/selectcarbrandmodel/README.md

     - Calling Viewbag list from razor view in Angular Project, but only in Script not in html.
 So i used Ajax call for even brand name

+Note ** brand List api start with "bitte wÃ¤hlen Sie" - "I left this option bitte wÃ¤hlen Sie (choose one please ). may be Its a dropdown for germany standard.
+So I left as it is"